IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 206

 Description
-: Frame Relay LAPF frames, beginning with a one-octet pseudo-header with a zero value meaning received by this host (DCE->DTE) and a non-zero value meaning sent by this host (DTE->DCE), followed by an ITU-T Recommendation Q.922 LAPF header starting with the address field, and without an FCS at the end of the frame
+: Frame Relay LAPF, with a direction header
 {: spacing="compact"}